vdclab/vdclab-wiki/PROConsortium.md

 ## User Notes
-- This resource is particularly notable in that it utilizes and maintains entries of protein entities through permalinks (OBO Foundry Permanent URLs); see [the Open Biological and Biomedical Ontologies Foundry GitHub page](https://github.com/OBOFoundry) and the breakdown of this effort, [also on GitHub](https://github.com/OBOFoundry/purl.obolibrary.org/)
+- This resource is particularly notable in that it utilizes and maintains entries of protein-related entities through dedicated permalinks (OBO Foundry Permanent URLs); see [the Open Biological and Biomedical Ontologies Foundry GitHub page](https://github.com/OBOFoundry) and the breakdown of this effort, [also on GitHub](https://github.com/OBOFoundry/purl.obolibrary.org/)
-- Browse and search features are useful for examining Gene Ontology as it is applied across databases/resources; caution is advised in that it should always be considered how applicable these characterizations are for a specific protein/gene, organism or study system.
+- Browse and search features are useful for examining Gene Ontology as it is applied across databases/resources; caution is advised in that it should always be considered how applicable these characterizations are for a specific protein/gene, organism or study system

 ## Ease of Use
 - Updated regularly in a highly transparent fashion